Volunteer Befriending Service in Highland

-We have a wonderful opportunity to develop a telephone befriending service in the Highlands of Scotland, supporting people with Heart & Lung disease.
-Both of these conditions affect Scotland’s ageing population.
-Our Big Give will sponsor a co-ordinator and a new team of volunteers.
+We have a wonderful opportunity to develop a telephone befriending service in the Highlands, supporting people with heart & lung disease.
+Both conditions affect Scotland’s ageing population, leaving them isolated.
+Money raised here will fund a co-ordinator and team of trained volunteers in 2017.

-In Scotland, over 120,000 people are struggling with chronic lung disease and over 230,000 people with heart failure.
+In Scotland, over 129,000 people are struggling with chronic lung disease and over 47,800 people coping with heart failure.
 Both of these conditions have a devastating impact on people’s quality of life.
 Physical debility leads to loss of confidence and feelings of loneliness and social isolation, which impact negatively on mental health.
 This leads to more contact with health and social services.
 In Highland, these issues are made worse by rural living, where there are poor transport links.

 Activities» Phonelines installed, new equipment purchased and conference facilities set up for group dial-ins

 » Specific volunteer training sessions scheduled throughout the year for telephone befriending

 » Transition of current users and fast-track waiting list

 » Co-ordinator visits scheduled for matching new users with volunteers

 Complete transfer of all our current users and our waiting list cleared

 Activities» Planned recruitment using current volunteer network